Zoradik/ProjetCsharp/README_EN.md

 ## User Guide

+To use the app you need to launch Projet.csproj !

 ### V1  Console App

 The user will be guided through the EasySave experience.
 Follow the instruction displayed on the console and answer with numbers on your keyboard